Even though many of you probably belong to a knitting club, have you ever thought about yarn bombing?

-Even though many of you probably belong to a knitting club, have you ever thought about yarn bombing?

 People who join knitting or crochet groups often group together to work on a project that can benefit their community and/or send a message.

-    Some may see it as a form of graffiti, but really most yarn bombers do seek permission beforehand, so that their work can stay in place for a few days, to get some recognition and shares on social media.
+Some may see it as a form of street art or graffiti (kniffiti), but really most yarn bombers do seek permission beforehand so that their work can stay in place for a few days, to get some recognition and popularity on social media.